FlechaRoja/ApacheDS/README.md

 The folder */var/lib/apacheds-${APACHEDS_VERSION}* contains the runtime data and thus has been defined as a volume.
 An explicit [volume container](https://docs.docker.com/userguide/dockervolumes/) could be used for that.
 The image uses exactly the file system structure defined in the [ApacheDS documentation](https://directory.apache.org/apacheds/advanced-ug/2.2.1-debian-instance-layout.html).

+The container can be started issuing the following command:

     docker run --name ldap -d -p 389:10389 h3nrik/apacheds